makeitgames/exam-fullstack/README.md

 The application must allow user to:
 - Browse items by collection name
 - View item in details - description, seller, and price
-- Leave comments on any items
+- Leave comments on any item

 ## Architecture
 We need only 2 components for this exam, Frontend Application and Backend API.